-1. Check-in and reach out (a person of color with a ponytail is pictured looking at a person shown on the screen of her phone, with a speech bubble saying “I remember you said…” )
+1. Check-in and reach out (hand drawn doodle shows a person of color with a ponytail looking at a person shown on the screen of her phone, with a speech bubble saying “I remember you said…” )

-2. Anticipate needs (a spiral notebook day planner shows a two-week calendar, the section labeled “this week” has very few events but the section labeled “next week” has many events and some!
+2. Anticipate needs (hand-drawn doodle of a spiral notebook day planner shows a two-week calendar, the section labeled “this week” has very few events but the section labeled “next week” has many events and some!
 It’s, indicating lots of commitments)

-4. Draw on collective identity (an indigenous person is shown drumming on a drum, while in the background their TV screen shows an “online drum circle”)
+4. Draw on collective identity (a hand-drawn indigenous person is shown drumming on a drum, while in the background their TV screen shows an “online drum circle”)